Samuel Jenness, PhD

-First NIH funding as a PI was awarded for a new R21 study to collect a national sample of network-based data on MSM for local modeling of HIV/STI transmission dynamics and opportunities for prevention.
+Received my first NIH funding as a PI (R21 MH112449) for a new study to collect a national sample of network-based data on MSM for local modeling of HIV/STI transmission dynamics and opportunities for prevention.

 New paper published in PLoS One: Individual HIV Risk versus Population Impact of Risk Compensation after HIV Preexposure Prophylaxis Initiation among Men Who Have Sex with Men.